dronzal/ASAP/README.md

 is long enough to finish this project.
 It is possible to use very specific trained models for selected applications like for video and phone calls.
 However, these do not follow the standard billing.
 Therefore, the default model for streaming speech recognition was selected.
-This should fit our needs.
+This should fit the needs.

 Even with the powerful model of Google, we encounter still that some words or sentences are not recognised in a proper way.
 This shows that it would be very hard to train an own, well